Understanding eUICC vs eSIM: Key Differences Explained

 eUICC is the software that allows provisioning."

 In fact, eSIM is a technology that can be present regardless of form factor.
-Take the relatively new iPhone XR for example, it accommodates a removable SIM but also has an eSIM service built-in, allowing users to purchase a plan from another carrier and use it alongside their contracted calls, messaging and data plan.
+For example, the iPhone XR accommodates a removable SIM but also has an eSIM service built-in, allowing users to purchase a plan from another carrier and use it alongside their contracted calls, messaging and data plan.

 In summary, eUICC is the software enabling a SIM to remotely provision mobile network operators, whereas eSIM represents the entire service ecosystem.
 Both are independent of the MFF2 form factor.